North Karelia: Politics

+For parliamentary elections, North Karelia, together with the region of North Savo, is part of the Savo-Karelia constituency.
+As of 2023, the constituency elects 15 of the 200 members of the Parliament of Finland.

 In popular culture

 The song "Pohjois-Karjala" ("North Karelia") by the Finnish pop rock band Leevi and the Leavings tells the story of an urban man who dreams of returning to his native region of North Karelia.
 It has become such a big hit in North Karelia that it is almost perceived as a regional song.